samanthalgibson/ownCloud-quickstart/README.md

-## How do I connect to the ownCloud server using a desktop or mobile client?
+## How to connect to the ownCloud server using a desktop client:

 ##### 1. Download and install the ownCloud Desktop Client
-* Download the Desktop Client for your operating system https://owncloud.org/download/#owncloud-desktop-client
+* Download the Desktop Client for your operating system [https://owncloud.org/download/#owncloud-desktop-client]()
 * Install using the ownCloud setup wizard

 ##### 2. Launch ownCloud Desktop Client connection wizard
 If launching for the first time, the ownCloud connection wizard should load.
 If it does not, left-click the ownCloud systray icon.

 ##### 3. Enter ownCloud server address
-Acquire the server address from your ownCloud administrator
+Acquire the server address from your ownCloud administrator.

 <img src=".\images\enter_owncloud_server_address.PNG" style="zoom:80%;" />